Axeln78/SpectralDGL/README.md

 ## Resources

 Shared resources between different part of the project

-- imgs folder are for exporting figures that can be included in the final report

 - models regroup several trained ChebNets that are all supposedly achieving 98% accuracy over their testing set